 Sentimenti = emotions.
-We have already written about how to analyse emotions correctly when we have a way to automatically measure or classify them.
-Today we will tell you how we collected data to create Sentimenti tools.
-So, once again, we’re writing about how to do something right – to research the emotional meaning of texts.
+We have already written how to analyse emotions correctly whilst having a way to automatically measure or classify them.
+Today we will tell you how we have collected data to create Sentimenti tools.
+So, once again, we are writing about how to do something right – to research the emotional meaning of texts.

 Sentimenti.
 What emotions?